Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot/1-Introduction_to_Polkadot_Slides.md

 ---

-Validators made to provide accurate execution for processes deployed on top of Polkadot.
+Validators are made to provide accurate execution for processes deployed on top of Polkadot.

 These processes, defined as WebAssembly Code, are colloquially known as **parachains**.